liorlustgarten/lathemaster/aboutme.md

 This website was created by his three proud children, to showcase and centralize his talent and to help provide a more streamlined answer to the all-too-common: “So, I heard your dad makes bowls...”

-He has many talents outside woodworking, including hockey, canoe camping, leading a band on the soprano saxophone, and, mostly importantly being an all-around incredible dad and husband to our mom, Sara.
+He has many talents outside woodworking, including hockey, canoe camping, leading a band on the soprano saxophone, and most importantly being an all-around incredible dad and husband to our mom, Sara.

 Love,
 Mattan, Lior, and Ayelet

-P.s. our family don’t usually treat birthdays with consistent gift-giving, so to make up for a couple missed birthdays we got you something more tangible...
+P.s. our family doesn’t usually treat birthdays with consistent gift-giving, so to make up for a couple missed birthdays we got you something more tangible...